Kuuuube/osu_CollectionConverter/README.md

 The amount of header rows for CSV files.

 When using CSV input this amount of rows will be ignored.
-When using CSV output and value above 1 will generate a header and 0 will generate no header.
+When using CSV output any value above 1 will generate a header and 0 will generate no header.

 ## Dependencies